krislee/portfolio/project-worksheet.md

 ## Project Description

-I am building a portfolio that will have a brief description about me, showcase the projects I have built so far, and have a contact page for people to reach me.
+I built a portfolio that contains a brief description about me, the projects I have built so far, and a contact page for people to reach me.
 The portfolio will be built using HTML, CSS, and JavaScript jQuery.

-## Google Sheet

-Class Google Sheet link [here](https://docs.google.com/spreadsheets/d/1V1M3Eq1NXH2PNmeTlVviRhEjX9kenq769Vo2P5mMtro/edit#gid=0)

 ## Wireframes